-Some annuities offer a guaranteed lifetime income with the ability to increase regularly to keep up with inflation.
+Some annuities offer a guaranteed lifetime income that can regularly increase to keep up with inflation.
 Once the income increases, the payment amount is locked in and can never go backward from that point forward.

 Things To Consider When Retiring

 - Inflation is rising whether you like it or not.
-Plan accordingly or decrease your lifestyle.
+So plan accordingly or decrease your lifestyle.

-- Per the U.S. Department of Health and Human Services, you have a 70% chance of going into a Nursing Home, Assisted Living Facility, or Home Health Care.
-Buy long-term care insurance now.
+- Per the U.S. Department of Health and Human Services, you have a 70% chance of entering a Nursing Home, Assisted Living Facility, or Home Health Care.
+So buy long-term care insurance now.